Romance: Limerence

 "Crystallization" was coined by the 19th-century French writer Stendhal to refer to the tendency of a person in love to overemphasize the positive aspects of their loved one and overlook the negative ("love is blind").
 This idealization is now considered positive illusions, and significant scientific evidence has shown that it contributes to relationship satisfaction, long-term well-being and decreased risk for relationship discontinuation.

-"Limerence" is a term coined by the psychology professor Dorothy Tennov, (Note: Tennov's research study (published in her 1979 book) has been credited as largely marking the start of modern romantic love science.
-The researchers Ellen Berscheid and Elaine Hatfield made important early contributions to the field as well, and their tentative theory of passionate love is cited by Tennov in a discussion of the Romeo and Juliet effect.) to refer to the kind of love madness or "all-absorbing" infatuated love depicted in romantic love literary works.
+Limerence is a term coined by the psychology professor Dorothy Tennov, (Note: Tennov's research study (published in her 1979 book, Love and Limerence) has been credited as largely marking the start of modern romantic love science.
+The researchers Ellen Berscheid and Elaine Hatfield made important early contributions to the field as well, and their tentative theory of passionate love is cited by Tennov in a discussion of the Romeo and Juliet effect.
+Berscheid and Hatfield are known for their work in the field of interpersonal attraction, in an era when romantic love was not yet explicitly studied.
+Hatfield designed the Passionate Love Scale later, in the 1980s.) to refer to the kind of love madness or "all-absorbing" infatuated love depicted in romantic love literary works.
 Limerence is usually unrequited in reality, and turns into a lovesickness which can be debilitating and difficult to end.

 Tennov identified key components of limerence, including: